Security and protection - NL Host Nation

 Separate regulations apply to foreign visitors wishing to be accompanied during their stay in the Netherlands by their own armed security personnel.
 These regulations state the categories of persons (or posts) eligible for a firearm permit and the maximum number of firearms that may be carried.

-Separate permission for each armed security officer and weapon must be obtained from the NCTV.
+Separate permission for each armed security officer and each weapon must be obtained from the NCTV.
 Each request for permission must be made in writing via the Protocol Department at least two weeks before the arrival of the visitor(s).
-In principle, only heads of state and government, 79 Ministers of Foreign Affairs and military officers whose visit is covered by the NATO Status of Forces Agreement can obtain permission.
+Only heads of state and government, ministers of foreign affairs and military officers whose visit is covered by the NATO Status of Forces Agreement can obtain permission.
 Other dignitaries may be eligible in the event of a threat substantiated by an NCTV threat assessment.